krishpawar743/Music-store-sql-analysis/README.md

 # 🎵 Music Store SQL Analysis

 This project involves analyzing a relational music store database using SQL to extract meaningful business insights.
-It focuses on customer behavior, artist popularity, invoice trends, and genre preferences using real-world analytical queries.
+It focuses on customer behavior, Artist popularity, invoice trends, and genre preferences using real-world analytical queries.

----

 ## 📌 Project Objectives